Course Catalog » Course Listing for Global Health Sciences

 Restrictions: None Activities: Asynchronous - Independent Study

 The Introduction to Global Health online course will cover major global health problems, the actions and approaches to addressing them.
 This is an entirely online version of GLOBL HLTH 101.
 Students will engage in a series of online modules including videos, assessments, and activities.
 There will be the opportunity to explore global health careers.
-This is an elective course, but is a prerequisite for those planning to do the global health clinical scholars course (GH 103)
+This is an elective course, but is a prerequisite for those planning to take the global health clinical scholars course (GLOBL HLTH 103)

 103 Global Health Pathway Clinical Scholars Course (3.5 units) Fall